taatu/list-contributors/README.md

 # list-contributors
-A python script to print a sorted list of git contributors Only works on linux with access to a bash shell.
+A python script to print a sorted list of git contributors.

+Only works on linux with access to a bash shell.

 # Usage